Frequently Asked Questions

 - For a school that doesn’t automatically waive it, you would take a placement test to determine your level of proficiency and you would be more likely to test higher if you stick with it for another year.

+The State of Illinois now requires all high school seniors to file the FAFSA or the Alternate FAFSA or a Wavier indicating they will not be applying for financial aid in order to graduate.
 Generally, you are not "required" to submit the FAFSA.
 On some occasions (far more rarely than used to be true), colleges issuing merit-based funds may require it to be filed to verify that all aid is merit-only and has no need component.
 But, as stated, it's not common practice any longer.

 So, are there any reasons you may want to file?
 Here are the most common reasons why a family still might file: